Skip navigation

 spend, spend on

 When you spend something doing something, you use it in that activity.
-For example, you can spend your weekend cleaning your room.
+For example, you can spend the weekend cleaning your room.

 Examples: spend on